FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Newspapers/herald-scotland/1978-11-22-The-Herald-Scotland.md

 ---
 layout: post
 title: The Herald Scotland &#124; Entertainment/Review Section &#124; 22 November 1978
-maintitle: The Herald Scotland - Entertainment/Review Section
+maintitle: The Herald Scotland
-subtitle: published an article with the tag line "Lena and Lulu coming home to top the bill".
+subtitle: Published an article with the tag line "Lena and Lulu coming home to top the bill".
-description: published an article with the tag line "Lena and Lulu coming home to top the bill".
+description: Published an article with the tag line "Lena and Lulu coming home to top the bill".
 media: Details
 post_description: Published an article with the tag line "Lena and Lulu coming home to top the bill".
 image: /assets/images/newspapers/1978-11-22-herald.jpg